 This plan is to be completed by the principal or nominee on the basis of information from the student's medical practitioner (ASCIA Action Plan for Anaphylaxis) provided by the parent.
 It is the parent's responsibility to provide the school with a copy of the student's ASCIA Action Plan for Anaphylaxis containing the emergency procedures plan (signed by the student's medical practitioner) and an up-to-date photo of the student - to be appended to this plan; and to inform the school if their child's medical condition changes.

-School Phone

-Student

-DOB Year level

-Severely allergic to:

-Other health conditions

-Medication at school

-EMERG GENCY CONTACT DETAILS (PARENT)
+School Phone Student DOB Year level Severely allergic to: Other health conditions Medication at school EMERGENCY CONTACT DETAILS (PARENT) Name Name Relationship Relation ship Home phone Home phone Work phone Work phone Mobile Mobile Address Address

+EMERGENCY CONTA CT DETAILS (ALTERNATE)

+EMERGENCI CONTA or Defrates (AETERITATE)

 Name Name

-Relationship Relationship
+Relationship Relation

+ship

-Home phone Home phone
+Home phone Home

+phone

-Work phone Work phone
+Work phone Work

+phone

 Mobile Mobile

 Address Address

-EMERGE NCY CONTACT DETAILS (ALTERNATE)

-Name Name

-Relationship Relationship

-Home phone Home phone

-Work phone , Work phone

-Mobile Mobile

-Address , Address
+Medical

-Medical practitioner contact Name
+practitioner contact N ame

-Phone
+·

+Ph one

+00

+Emergency care

-Emergency care to be provided at school
+to be provided at school

-Storage location for adrenaline Auto- injector (device specific) (EpiPen®)
+Storage location for adrenaline Auto-

+injector (device

+specific) (EpiPen®)

 ENVIRONMENT

-e.
-Please consider each environteen, food tech room, sport and off school site) the student and camps etc.

-Name of environmen t/area:
+Name of environr ment/area:

-Risk identified Actions r equired to minimise the risk Who is responsible?
+Risk identified Actions required to minimise the risk Who is responsible?
 Completion date?

+Name of an income

-Name of environmen t/area:
+Name of environr ment/area:

-Risk identified Actions r equired to minimise the risk Who is responsible?
+Risk identified Actions required to minimise the risk Who is responsible?
+Completion date?

+Name of environr ment/area:

+Risk identified Actions required to minimise the Who is Completic

+Nisk identified risk responsible? date?

+Name of nvironment/area:

+Actions equired to inimise the risk Who is responsible?
 Completion date?